 There are as many routes as there are countries.
 Some destinations are much pricier than others.
 Take a good look at your travel objectives and coordinate according to your budget and goals.
 Do you plan to travel to Asia, Australia or South America where a return ticket from the same country may be the best option?
 Or do you plan to dip into a variety of continents where a flexible RTW ticket will be better value for money?

 Consider several different options including the time of year you want to travel, and look at a variety of different travel packages and group tours.
-Lonely Planet has a great online tool to help you choose your destinations more wisely.

 My initial planning looked a little like this – mapped out month-by-month with countries slotted together based on best weather timings and the ease of travel between them.
 Of course, it changed, but it’s handy to map out a route, especially if you are an expert planner!